- Search The Registry

 *Bruce Boynton was born on this date in 1937.
 He was a Black lawyer and civil rights leader.

-He graduated from R. B. Hudson High School at the age of fourteen, Fisk University at 18 and Howard University Law School at 21. ln his senior year of law, on December 18, 1958, he ordered a cheeseburger while sitting in a white only part of a restaurant at a bus station in Richmond, Virginia.
+He graduated from R. B. Hudson High School at fourteen, Fisk University at 18, and Howard University Law School at 21. ln his senior year of law, on December 18, 1958, he ordered a cheeseburger while sitting in a white-only part of a restaurant at a bus station in Richmond, Virginia.
 He was arrested for trespassing after he refused to leave the restaurant and spent one night in jail.
 He was a law student at Howard University at the time and decided to fight his arrest in court.
 At trial, he was represented by Martin A. Martin.
-He lost his case, but decided to appeal, until finally his case reached the U.S. Supreme Court.
+He lost his case but decided to appeal until finally, his case reached the U.S. Supreme Court.

-Boynton's actions were consistent with other Jim Crow public transportation cases such as Keys v.
+Boynton's actions were consistent with other Jim Crow public transportation cases, such as Keys v.
 Carolina and the earlier 20th century Freedom Rides, where activists rode interstate buses through the Southern United States to protest segregation and voting rights.
-While the Freedom Riders were arrested in a few southern states, including Alabama, Mississippi, and South Carolina, the actions prompted the then attorney general Robert Kennedy to pass orders for a strict enforcement of the federal anti-discrimination laws.
+While the Freedom Riders were arrested in a few southern states, including Alabama, Mississippi, and South Carolina, the actions prompted the then-attorney general Robert Kennedy to pass orders for strict enforcement of the federal anti-discrimination laws.
 He worked as a civil rights attorney for most of his career until he retired.
-He served as Alabama's first Black special prosecutor when he prosecuted the Mayor of Beatrice, Alabama for attacking a Black man.
+He served as Alabama's first Black special prosecutor when he prosecuted the Mayor of Beatrice, Alabama, for attacking a black man.

-In 2018, Phillip McCallum, executive director of the Alabama State Bar, issued an apology for the delay in granting Boynton's license.
-Bruce Boynton died on November 24, 2020, at the age of 83, two weeks before the 60th anniversary of his landmark case.
-His death was announced by former Alabama State Senator Henry Sanders.
+In 2018, Phillip McCallum, executive director of the Alabama State Bar, apologized for the delay in granting Boynton's license.
+Bruce Boynton died on November 24, 2020, at 83, two weeks before the 60th anniversary of his landmark case.
+Former Alabama State Senator Henry Sanders announced his death.
 His daughter Carver Ann Boynton said the cause was cancer.